OpenZeppelin/cairo-contracts/docs/Utilities.md

 contract_class = get_contract_class('ContractName')
 ```

-If multiple contracts exist with the same name, then the contract's path must be used instead of the name.
+If multiple contracts exist with the same name, then the contract's path must be passed along with the `is_path` flag instead of the name.
 To pass the contract's path:

 ```python
 contract_class = get_contract_class('path/to/Contract.cairo', is_path=True)